Bahamian Gardiner takes 400m gold; USA's Cherry, Norman miss podium - KOBI-TV NBC5 / KOTI-TV NBC2

 Reigning world champion Steven Gardiner captured 400m gold Thursday, winning the Bahamas its first individual men’s Olympic medal on the track.

-Gardiner was patience and surged through the homestretch to finish in 43.85.
-His runner-up in Doha, Colombian Anthony Zambrano, completed the repeat finish in Tokyo with silver in 44.08.
+Gardiner was patient and surged through the homestretch to finish remarkably comfortable in 43.85.
+His runner-up in Doha, Colombian Anthony Zambrano, took silver in 44.08 to complete a match of their top-two world championships result at the Tokyo Games.

 Grenada’s Kirani James, the 2012 Olympic champion and silver medalist from Rio, earned bronze in 44.19 to give him an Olympic medal of every color.
 The 28-year-old was diagnosed in 2017 with Graves’ disease, an autoimmune disorder that causes an overactive thyroid, which perhaps makes this medal his most impressive yet.